 This free tutorial will show you how to make a wire heart that is a perfect necklace pendant or as a base to add beads.
 This is a beginner jewelry making project, but you will need some basic wire jewelry making tools including wire cutters and round nose pliers.
 You can use the barrel of a pen or magic marker instead of round nose pliers to make the curves of the heart.

-This project will make up to four wire hearts at one time using soft metal wire, such as copper, sterling silver or aluminum.
-From my personal experience, making multiple wire hearts with harder jewelry wire like brass can be difficult... unless you use a thinner wire.
+This project will make up to four-wire hearts at one time using soft metal wire, such as copper, sterling silver or aluminum.
+Making multiple wire hearts with harder jewelry wire like brass can be difficult unless you use thinner wire.